 $ lsusb -v Bus 002 Device 003: ID 046d:c52b Logitech, Inc. Unifying Receiver Device Descriptor: bLength 18 bDescriptorType 1 bcdUSB 2.00 bDeviceClass 0 bDeviceSubClass 0 bDeviceProtocol 0 bMaxPacketSize0 64 idVendor 0x046d Logitech, Inc. idProduct 0xc52b Unifying Receiver

-- To filter the output of a specific USB device, use lsusb -d with the vendor and product ID.
+- Filter the listing to a specific USB device using lsusb -d with its vendor and product IDs.

 $ lsusb -d 046d:c52b Bus 002 Device 003: ID 046d:c52b Logitech, Inc. Unifying Receiver